Our work in Institutional Development

 Policies and institutional structures are meaningless if they fail to deliver the services which people need.
 Institutions need to identify and focus on their clients, customers and users; and ensure that the policies which they implement result in practical, effective and sustainable service delivery.
 It is particularly important in developing countries to ensure equitable access to services for the poor and most vulnerable, and to ensure that their voice is heard in both the design and implementation processes.
 We work with communities, service providers and institutions in both the public and private sectors to help ensure that these key linkages are understood, strong and effective.
 Examples of our work include:

-- Assisting the Embassy of Denmark in Nairobi with the full process of programme formulation for the Public Sector Management (PSM) component of the Governance programme.
-The PSM component aims at increasing public sector efficiency at both national and county level, including managing public resources and capacity to implement government programs; it covers the three thematic areas of Public Financial Management, Devolution Process, and Monitoring and Evaluation (DANIDA, 2014-2015).
+- Assisting the Embassy of Denmark in Nairobi with the full process of programme formulation for the Public Sector Management (PSM) component of the DANIDA Kenya Governance Programme 2015-2020, with the overall objective of increasing public sector efficiency at both national and county level, including managing of public resources and capacity to implement government programmes (DANIDA, 2014-2015).

 - Conducting a political economy analysis of Kenya to inform and underpin the African Development Bank Group's new Country Strategy Paper (CSP) 2014-2018 for Kenya.
 The analysis focused on the current situation in terms of post-election political economy, political governance and devolution in Kenya and made recommendations as to how the Bank could most efficiently and effectively provide support to the process of devolution under its new CSP 2014-2018 (African Development Bank, 2013).